John Joubert (composer): Professional career

 Joubert moved to Moseley, Birmingham, in 1962 to take up a Senior Lectureship at the University of Birmingham; he was later made Reader in Music.
 In 1979 he was a visiting professor at the University of Otago in New Zealand.
 The number and scope of his works increased, and among those composed during the following decades were two further full-length operas, Under Western Eyes (Op.
 51, 1968) and Jane Eyre (Op.
 134) (based on the novels by Joseph Conrad and Charlotte Brontë respectively), Symphony No. 2 (Op.
 68, 1970), various large-scale choral works with orchestras including the oratorio The Raising of Lazarus (Op.
 67, 1970) and Herefordshire Canticles (Op.
-93, 1979), a second and third piano sonata (Op.
+93, 1979), the second and third piano sonatas (Op.
 71, 1972; Op.
 157), a second and third string quartet (Op.
 91, 1977; Op.
-112, 1986), song cycles with piano and/or instrumental ensembles, and accompanied and unaccompanied smaller-scale choral music.
+112, 1986), song cycles with piano and/or instrumental ensembles, and accompanied and unaccompanied choral music on a smaller scale.
 On the wide scope of his work, Joubert has commented: "I've never really wanted to be pigeonholed as a composer.
 I've always wanted to write anything that I was either asked to, or wanted to write.
 I've never wanted to specialise, although I have to a certain extent been pigeonholed already.
 I'd rather not be looked upon as sort of limited in that way."

 The Aston Webb Building of the University of Birmingham.
 Joubert lectured at the University between 1962 and 1986, and remained an Honorary Senior Research Fellow there.
 In July 2007, the University conferred on him an Honorary Doctorate of Music (D.Mus.).

 In 1986 Joubert took early retirement from the University to concentrate on composition, although he maintained his ties by becoming an Honorary Senior Research Fellow there in 1997.
 He was conferred an Honorary Doctorate of Music (D.Mus.) by the University of Durham in 1991, and received another from the University of Birmingham on 18 July 2007.
 He was Composer in Residence at the Peterborough Cathedral Festival in 1990 (which also commissioned his Six Short Preludes on English Hymn Tunes, for chamber organ (Op.
 125, 1990), and at the Presteigne Festival in 1997, and served as the chairman of the Birmingham Chamber Music Society for 25 years.